 Or you could interview a few local realty agents and tell them you plan to sell your home and need to have some idea of house worth.
 Agents are normally quite happy to offer an opinion.
 Averaging their various opinions may provide a reasonable estimate of fair market value.
 To be fair, though, you should inform each of them up front that they're competing.
 Also advise them if you intend to first try a private sale.

 They're experts at determining house worth.
 Each agent may prepare an extensive and detailed Comparative Market Analysis (CMA) to answer your question.
 They may accept the task and not charge a ...

 Or they may not want to compete.
 Ask if there will be a charge for their work.
 Some may levy a flat fee which, if you list with them within a certain period of time, they may deduct from any future commission earned from the sale of your house.
-Make sure you get this in writing.
-This methodology might work or it might not since they may opine high about house worth in the hopes of convincing you to list with them.
+This is a rare scenario these days, but if it happens, make sure you get this in writing.

 Or to answer your question, based on neighbourhood rumour and your local real estate newspaper, you just ...